NMCuonG08/InformationSecurity-Lab-Chapter-2/22110015_NguyenManhCuong.md

 ![image](https://github.com/user-attachments/assets/56fa25ea-0a95-44ba-a009-1a78bd406e6a)

-- The /etc/passwd file is copied to /tmp/outfile.
+ The /etc/passwd file is copied to /tmp/outfile.

-**Conclusion**: comment text about the screenshot or simply answered text for the question

 # Task 2: Attack on database of DVWA
 - Install dvwa (on host machine or docker container)